-Released on September 4, 1938: Roy Rogers looks exactly like the dead outlaw Billy the Kid, so Sheriff Pat Garrett uses him as a decoy to capture some renegade ranchers.
+Released on September 4, 1938: (running time 53 minutes) Roy Rogers looks exactly like the dead outlaw Billy the Kid, so Sheriff Pat Garrett uses him as a decoy to capture some renegade ranchers.

 Directed by Joseph Kane

 The Actors: Roy Rogers (Roy Rogers and Billy the Kid), Smiley Burnette (Frog Millhouse), Lynne Roberts (Ellen Moore), Morgan Wallace (J.B.
-Morganson), Fred Kohler (Matson), Wade Boteler (Sheriff Pat Garrett), Edwin Stanley (Nathaniel Moore), Horace Murphy (Mr. Miller, homesteader), Joseph Crehan (U.S. Marshal Dave Conway), Robert Emmett Keane (Mr. Page), Silver Tip Baker (townsman), Bob Burns (homesteader), Fred Burns (henchman), Bob Card (soldier), Jim Corey (henchman Bart), Art Dillard (henchman), Ralph Dunn (angry man), Fern Emmett (townswoman), Jack Evans (townsman), Oscar Gahan (musician), Betty Jean Hainey (Miller's first daughter), Al Haskell (homesteader), Lloyd Ingraham (Marshal Conway's deputy), Jack Kirk (henchman), Bruce MacFarlane (Army officer), Chris-Pin Martin (Ramon, hotel clerk), Bud McClure (Garrett's deputy), Robert McKenzie (storekeeper), George Montgomery (henchman), George Morrell (homesteader), Ray Nichols (Tommy Miller), Frank O'Connor (store customer), Fred Parker (townsman), Patsy Parsons (Miller's second daughter), Tex Phelps (townsman), Betty Roadman (townswoman), Tom Smith (Pat Garrett's deputy), Rudy Sooter (musician), Al Taylor (henchman Burton), Dorothy Vaughan (Mrs. Allen, homesteader's wife).
+Morganson), Fred Kohler (Matson), Wade Boteler (Sheriff Pat Garrett), Edwin Stanley (Nathaniel Moore), Horace Murphy (Mr. Miller, homesteader), Joseph Crehan (U.S. Marshal Dave Conway), Robert Emmett Keane (Mr. Page), Silver Tip Baker (townsman), Bob Burns (homesteader), Fred Burns (tall, thin, white haired henchman), Bob Card (soldier), Jim Corey (henchman Bart), Art Dillard (henchman), Ralph Dunn (angry man), Fern Emmett (townswoman), Jack Evans (townsman), Oscar Gahan (musician), Betty Jean Hainey (Miller's older daughter), Patsy Parsons (Miller's younger daughter), Ray Nichols (Tommy Miller, young boy), Al Haskell (homesteader), Lloyd Ingraham (Marshal Conway's deputy), Jack Kirk (henchman), Bruce MacFarlane (Army officer), Chris-Pin Martin (Ramon, hotel clerk), Bud McClure (Garrett's deputy), Robert McKenzie (storekeeper), George Montgomery (henchman), George Morrell (homesteader), Frank O'Connor (store customer), Fred Parker (townsman), Tex Phelps (townsman), Betty Roadman (townswoman), Tom Smith (Pat Garrett's deputy), Rudy Sooter (musician), Al Taylor (henchman Burton), Dorothy Vaughan (Mrs. Allen, homesteader's wife)

 Free Download of the old movie Billy the Kid Returns